gempy-project/gempy/docs/source/installation.rst

       $ pip install gempy[dev]

-Note: Some functionalities in ``GemPy`` require `PyTorch` for efficient calculations and `pyvista`.
-These libraries need to be installed separately as per user requirement due to their complex nature.
+Note: Some functionalities in ``GemPy`` require `PyTorch` and `pyvista`.
+These libraries need to be installed separately:

+- PyTorch: Follow the instructions on the `PyTorch installation page <https://pytorch.org/get-started/locally/>`_.
+- PyVista: Installation guide available on the `PyVista installation page <https://docs.pyvista.org/getting-started/installation.html>`_.

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^